lucianofullstack/articles/_posts/2023-04-09-star-rating-using-css.md

 ## GOAL

-Create a rating system using minimum HTML.
+Create a rating system using minimum markup.

 ## HTML